lgm527/gw_ftm_tour/README.md

 ## George Washington & NYC

-This project is to help me study a new tour I will be presenting every weekend in February in honor of President's day 2020 at FTM.
+This project is to help me study a new tour I will be presenting every weekend in February in honor of President's day 2020 at [Fraunces Tavern Museum](https://www.frauncestavernmuseum.org/).

 <img src="https://raw.githubusercontent.com/lgm527/gw_ftm_tour/master/src/assets/gwmobile.png" width="250" height="420"/>